 7th and 8th grade students have entrepreneurship classes for two weeks, conducted by teacher Shai Abramovich and supported by social coordinator Yosefa Solomon.

-During Global Entrepreneurship Week, the students met entrepreneur Zvi Tubul to talk about Artificial Reality.
+The students met entrepreneur Zvi Tubul to talk about Artificial Reality.

 Zvi is the co-owner the company Tower-Tag.